 Like Multi-Drug Therapy before it, a vaccine would be a radical step towards defeating leprosy.

 Like Multi-Drug Therapy before it, a vaccine would be a radical step towards defeating leprosy.
-The Leprosy Mission Australia does not directly finance research.
-But our partners in Nepal (at the Anandaban Mycobacterial Research Laboratory) and India (at the Stanley Browne Research Laboratory) are researching so that a step towards a vaccine might be possible.
+Our partners in Nepal (at the Anandaban Mycobacterial Research Laboratory) and India (at the Stanley Browne Research Laboratory) are researching so that a step towards a vaccine might be possible.

 But there’s still a long way to go just yet.
 A vaccine tomorrow won’t help those affected by leprosy today.
 In the past, over-optimistic hopes and promises have diverted funding, talent and human resources away from leprosy.
 So in the meantime, it’s essential that we focus our immediate attentions on some of the difficulties facing early diagnosis and treatment.
 Health workers need continual training and resourcing to find leprosy as early as possible.